-I. Introduction
+A. Introduction

 In June 2018, U.S. Attorney General Jefferson Sessions (AG) issued Matter of A-B-, 27 I&N Dec.
 316 (A.G.
 2018), which threatens the viability of asylum claims by domestic violence survivors and others who have faced persecution by private actors.
-The asylum applicant in Matter of A-B- claimed eligibility for asylum based on her membership in the particular social group of "El Salvadoran women who are unable to leave their domestic relationships where they have children in common" with their partners.1 In the decision, the AG both reversed the Board of Immigration Appeals' (BIA) grant of asylum to Ms. A.B., and overruled the precedential decision of Matter of A-R-C-G-, 26 I&N Dec.
+The asylum applicant in Matter of A-B- claimed eligibility for asylum based on her membership in the particular social group of "El Salvadoran women who are unable to leave their domestic relationships where they have children in common" with their partners.
+In the decision, the AG both reversed the Board of Immigration Appeals' (BIA) grant of asylum to Ms. A.B., and overruled the precedential decision of Matter of A-R-C-G-, 26 I&N Dec.
 388 (BIA 2014), upon which the BIA relied to grant the case.2

 In addition to the harmful legal rhetoric in the decision about the nature of domestic violence, Matter of A-B- also highlights the Trump administration's broad and unrelenting attacks on due process for asylum seekers.
-In this practice advisory, we provide a brief summary of the AG's decision.
-In addition, we note how the U.S. Citizenship and Immigration Services (USCIS) and Immigration and Customs Enforcement (ICE) guidance published in the following weeks exacerbate the issues presented by the decision.3 We also share several due process concerns in light of this decision and offer information about additional resources for advocates.
+In this supplement, we provide a brief summary of the AG's decision.
+In addition, we note how the U.S. Citizenship and Immigration Services (USCIS) and Immigration and Customs Enforcement (ICE) guidance published in the following weeks exacerbate the issues presented by the decision.3 We also share several due process concerns in light of this decision, and offer information about additional resources for advocates.

-Note on additional resources: This practice advisory only highlights the main issues addressed in Matter of A-B- and provides suggestions for case strategy in light of this decision.
-The Center for Gender and Refugee Studies (CGRS)4 and the National Immigrant Justice Center5 have prepared materials that discuss this decision in further depth and help guide practitioners in preparing asylum cases.
+NOTE: On additional resources.
+This supplement only highlights the main issues addressed in Matter of A-B- and suggestions for case strategy in light of this decision.
+The Center for Gender and Refugee Studies (CGRS)4 and the National Immigrant Justice Center5 have prepared